csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - goal: get good semantic vectors for words
     - baseline (e.g. latent-semantic analysis LSA): make matrix of word counts, where each row is a word, and each column is a document
     - add counts to each column -- row vector becomes semantic vector
   - HD computing alternative: each row is a word, but each document is assigned a few ~10 columns at random
-    - thus, the number of columns doesn't scale with the number of documents
+    - the number of columns doesn't scale with the number of documents
     - can also do this randomness for the rows (so the number of rows < the number of words)
     - can still get semantic vector for a row/column by adding together the rows/columns which are activated by that row/column
-    - this examples still only uses bag-of-words (but can be extended to more)
 - ex. semantic word vectors 2 (like word2vec)
   - each word in vocab is given 2 vectors
     - random-indexing vector - fixed random from the beginning
     - semantic vector - starts at 0
   - as we traverse sequence, for each word, add random-indexing vector from words right before/after it to its semantic vector
-    - can also permute them before adding to preserve word order (e.g. "[Permutations as a means to encode order in word space](https://www.diva-portal.org/smash/record.jsf?pid=diva2:1042478)" (2008))
+    - can also permute them before adding to preserve word order (e.g. Permutations as a means to encode order in word space ([kanerva, 2008](https://www.diva-portal.org/smash/record.jsf?pid=diva2:1042478)))
       - can instead use placeholder vector to help bring in word order (e.g. BEAGLE - [Jones & Mewhort, 2007](https://cseweb.ucsd.edu//~gary/PAPER-SUGGESTIONS/jones-mewhort-psych-rev-2007.pdf))
 - ex. learning rules by example
   - particular instance of a rule is a rule (e.g mother-son-baby $\to$ grandmother)